TechPenguineer/Dunamis/README.md

 ```

 ### Notes
+There are not read by the lexer or parser
 ```
 ### This is a note
 ```

 ### Ternaries
+Compares a value without a `if` `else` statement
 ```
 int x = 5;
 str name = x > 3 ?
 "John" : "David";